 In 2019, while I was working on benchmark tests for my new book on code & app performance, I wanted to use “real-world” data types like a person or a coordinate along with methods for creating random words, email addresses, URLs, etc. After I worked on the code, I thought that most of it could … Continue reading Unit Testing with Random Data

-The first, live and in person, stop on the dotNetDave No Apologies World Tour will be at the San Diego .NET User Group on July 7th at 6PM.
-I hope you will join me for this meeting.
+The first, live and in person, stop on the dotNetDave No Apologies World Tour will be at the San Diego .NET User Group on July 7th at 5:30 pm.
+I hope you will join me at this meeting.
 I will have lots of swag (including some of my books) to give-a-way during my session.
-I'm excited … Continue reading dotNetDave Rocks The San Diego .NET User Group: Learn How To Build a Cloud App!
+I'm … Continue reading dotNetDave Rocks The San Diego .NET User Group: Learn How To Build a Cloud App!

 In today's mobile world, many calls across the internet or network could fail for many reasons.
 Some of the reasons could be the service is busy, the network is slow and many more.
 For these types of calls, it’s advisable to retry the call if there is an error.
 The current code base I am … Continue reading Progressive Retry for Network Calls